cyrus-/typy/README.md

 Contribute!
 -----------
-I need *your* contributions and support:
+I think `tydy` could finally bring statically typed functional programming to the masses, but for that to happen, I need you to help:
-* star, follow, join, share
+* star, follow, join our gitter, share
 * write a tydy library (ideas)
 * contribute to my patreon campaign, individually or as an organizational sponsor
 * hire me to give a training seminar, provide support or consult
+* teach a course using tydy
 * join the tydy team, there are lots of really interesting projects for anyone interested in programming language design and implementation.

 License